CCI-MOC/documentation/docs/source/HaaS-Development-Environment.md

 Location for users to try the latest/greatest haas bits on machines that aren't as high class as the production ones.

-Machines placed on the moc-intranet network can reach the outside world by following the network config info found on [[PRB HaaS Cluster]].
+Machines placed on the moc-intranet network can reach the outside world by following the network config info found on [PRB HaaS Cluster](PRB-HaaS-Cluster.html).

   **DEV** : [moc-haas-master.bu.edu](PRB-MOC-Haas-Master-Config.html) (accessible from Internet)